etuecke/cs50finalproject/DESIGN.md

     - DESCRIPTION FOR THIS PAGE

 ### Web scraping / API usage
-It took a significantly longer time to gather the news data from Google News than I had anticipated.
-Initially, I attempted to web scrape with Jupyter Notebook and CoLab but struggled with installing Selenium.
-When I finally got Selenium to work properly with the webdriver in Jupyter, I found it very difficult to pull information from Google News.
-Thus, I opted to use the New York Times Dev Portal, which allowed me to access movie reviews through its API.
-Furthermore, I also used the IMDB API to pull movie posters from the IMDB database, which are displayed along with movie information on the homepage, the quiz, the movie reviews page, and the "I'm Feeling Lucky Page."
+It took a significantly longer time to gather the news data from Google News than we had anticipated.
+Initially, we attempted to web scrape with Jupyter Notebook and CoLab but struggled with installing Selenium.
+When we finally got Selenium to work properly with the webdriver in Jupyter, we found it very difficult to pull information from Google News.
+Thus, we opted to use the New York Times Dev Portal, which allowed us to access movie reviews through its API.
+By using the NYT API, we were able to pull data dynamically from the website, so our website updates autonomically when the NYT posts a new review.
+Furthermore, we also used the IMDB API to pull movie posters from the IMDB database, which are displayed along with movie information on the homepage, the quiz, the movie reviews page, and the "I'm Feeling Lucky Page."

 ### The Flask App
 Let us go through the pages and the design choices and considerations that went into each function:
 1. Index ("~/"):
     - This homepage uses the homepageMovies table in the movies.db database to populate onto the page that the user has watched already and movies that the user wants to watch.
+It also uses the helper function get_details() to get details (directors, year, rating, and stars) of each movie and displays them to the user.
+The function also uses the helper function get_poster_url() to pull the movie poster image from the IMDB database.
 2. Login ("~/login"), Logout ("~/logout"), and Register ("~/register")
     - The implementation of these are similar to the Finance pset.
 These functions work with the users table in movies.db to log different users in and out of the application.
 3. Quiz pages ("~/quiz", "~/quizQuestion1", "~/quizQuestion2", "~/quizQuestion3", "~/quizQuestion4")